VigneshVSV/oscilloscope-simulator/README.md

 ### To run

 - Go to server.py and run the script.
-- Go to graph.py and run the script to show the GUI.
+- Go to graph.py and run the script to show the PyQt GUI.
 - speed-test.py prints speed test for script-only access (i.e. without plotting which takes its own extra time)

 #### Result